Meeting the Head Office Team - Maddy Kelly

 Question 5: What’s the best thing about working for Mini Maestros and being part of the Head Office team?

 The undeniable sense of family.
 Since joining the head office team, I have felt so lucky to be surrounded by such a fantastic and supportive group of people.
 Everyone genuinely cares for each other and brings their own spark of individuality to the fold.
-While I haven’t been here for very long, I already feel like a part of the team, and feel blessed to have created such a wonderful work family in such a small space of time.

 - Kodály, Orff, Dalcroze and Suzuki - By Jo Irwin - Mini Maestros Sunbury and Macedon Ranges Franchisee